Marshall Street Baths: Background

 The first public baths were built on the site by the Vestry of St. James in 1850.
 The proposal for the baths is mentioned in Public Baths and Wash-houses (1850) and suggests the baths follow a model of 64 first and second class baths, 60 washing compartments, 60 separate drying chambers, 16 ironing compartments and 2 large plunge baths (1st and 2nd class).
 The land for the Westminster baths was costed at £3,500 including a house for the superintendent.
 The highest charges were fixed by the Sir Henry Dukinfield's Act at 6d for first class warm bath, 2d for second class warm bath (half these prices for a cold bath) and with charges of 1d/hour for washing, drying and ironing apparatus.
+The wash house equipment was supplied by J J Lane Ltd of Bethnal Green.

 The present building, then known as The Westminster Public Baths, was started in 1928 and completed in 1931.
 Public funds financed the construction for the health and well-being of local people.
 The main swimming pool was lined with white Sicilian marble and this marble as well as Swedish green marble were used on the walls at either end.
 A bronze fountain in a niche at the shallow end, depicting a merchild with two dolphins, was designed by Walter Gilbert.
 Behind the main pool was a smaller pool, the 'second class bath', which measured 70 ft x 30 ft' covered by a barrel vaulted roof.
 Initially, the complex also included a child's welfare centre, a public laundry and public washing facilities.